pagkly/Zed/Investopedia4/Who Is George Soros.md

 ## George Soros In Depth

 Soros, who is of Jewish descent, was born in Budapest in 1930 and survived the Nazi occupation of Hungary, emigrating to England in 1947.
-He earned a doctorate from the London School of Economics before embarking on a career in banking.
-He founded his hedge fund, then called Double Eagle, in 1969.
+He earned a doctorate from the London School of [[Economics]] before embarking on a career in banking.
+He founded his [[Hedge Fund|hedge fund]], then called Double Eagle, in 1969.

 ### 'The Man Who Broke the Bank of England'

-George Soros is most famous for a single-day gain of $1 billion on Sept.
+George Soros is most famous for a single-day [[Gain|gain]] of $1 billion on Sept.
 16, 1992, which he made by [[short-selling]](https://www.investopedia.com/terms/s/shortselling.asp) the British pound.
 At the time, England was part of the European Exchange Rate Mechanism, a fixed-exchange-rate agreement among a number of European countries.
 The other countries were pressuring England to devalue its currency or leave the system.
 After resisting the devaluation for some time, England [[floated]](https://www.investopedia.com/terms/f/float.asp) its currency and the value of the pound dropped.

-Using leverage, Soros was able to take a $10 billion [[short position]](https://www.investopedia.com/terms/s/short.asp) on the pound, earning him $1 billion.
+Using [[Leverage|leverage]], Soros was able to take a $10 billion [[short position]](https://www.investopedia.com/terms/s/short.asp) on the pound, earning him $1 billion.
 The trade is considered one of the greatest of all time, and Soros was declared to be "the man who broke the Bank of England."

 ### Soros and Brexit